How to improve your indoor air quality at home

 Find out more about wood burning stoves and pollution.

 Keep the fire constant, so that the flue stays at the right temperature.
-This will help avoid carbon monoxide (CO) coming down the chimney.
+This will help to avoid carbon monoxide (CO) coming down the chimney.

 CO is odourless and can be deadly.
 But even non-fatal levels can be harmful, particularly for those with impaired or weak lungs.
 Ensure you have a working CO detector, and that it's positioned correctly.